 In a recent study conducted by the Fourth Military Medical University in Xiang, China and the Dental College of Georgia in Augusta, they found that those who have TMJ dysfunction have a higher risk of developing GERD, and those who have GERD have a higher risk of developing TMJ.
 In other words, if you have TMJ or GERD, you need to watch out for both disorders.

 So how exactly do these two conditions influence each other?
 Although the study found that the conditions were related, they were unable to confirm why.
 There were several different theories, however.
 One of the theories was that the stress and pain from TMJ caused indigestion associated with GERD.
-Another theory suggests that those with GERD tend to clench their jaw due to the pain caused by GERD which then causes TMJ.
+Another theory suggests that those with GERD tend to clench their jaw due to the pain caused by GERD which then causes headaches.